stfnmangini/sm_personal/content/posts/random/books/index.en.md

 - Other Minds: The Octopus and the Evolution of Intelligent Life, by *Peter Godfrey-Smith*.

 ### Read
 On top the most recent ones

+- Il mondo sottosopra, by *Massimo Polidoro*.
 - Old man who read love stories, by *Luis Sepulveda*.
 - Animal Farm, by *George Orwell*
 - Eating Animals, by *Jonathan Safran Foer*